 War&Peace is a dogma

 This may sound harsh, but the kind of change you seek can only be bold.
-Radical change is impossible without confronting what doesn't work for humanity.
-Using the tools and methods of traditional activism is getting us nowhere near progress, equality, justice, freedom.
+Radical change is impossible without confronting what doesn't work.
+Applying the tools and methods of traditional activism is getting us nowhere near progress, equality, justice, freedom.
 War&Peace is a deeply rooted dogma in our language.
-Despite the overwhelming fact that we use the word peace in so many different contexts, or that authors and journalists name many unarmed conflicts “wars” (see list below).
-We are actively and mindlessly perpetuating the myth that peace = absence, opposite of wars.
+Despite the overwhelming fact that we use the word peace in so many different contexts, or that authors and journalists name many unarmed conflicts “wars” (see list below), we are mindlessly perpetuating the myth that peace = absence, opposite of wars.
 Born out of the Civil Rights Movement,The Peace Movement, has been a vague, ever changing coalition of antiwar-, antinuclear weapons- and Non-violence-advocates.
 It is believed that better organizing, specific organizing by gender (women for peace), or more "raising awareness about the true motives behind wars," will somehow bring us enlightenment and lead humanity to peace.

 The misconceptions about the Peace Movement have not yet been the subject of proper inquiry and debate, because few dare to question the prevailing approach to Pacifism, or broadly, the methods of NonViolent Resistance (Activism).
 Repeace confronts both by challenging the widespread fallacies around peace.
 What we witness is anything but a reduction in armed conflicts, nor progress in nonviolent, civic engagement ; ; .
 In the past, notable leading figures and heroes of social change have already found it neccessary to point out the inaccuracies about the widespread myth about peace.
 Nobody seems to wonder why and how those observations were more than just personal opinions.